 “I’m a really good catch.
 If I could just meet the right person and hit it off with them, I’d make them so happy!”
-I use to believe that when I was a virgin 70lbs overweight, lazy, broke, uneducated, and desperate.
-I use to believe that I was a “really good catch” when I had no real understanding of myself, love, women, dating, seduction, sex, true authenticity or individual integrity.
+I used to believe that when I was a virgin, 70 pounds overweight, lazy, broke, uneducated, and desperate.
+I used to believe that I was a “really good catch” when I had no real understanding of myself, love, women, dating, seduction, sex, true authenticity or individual integrity.

 To put it simply: unless you are trained and experienced in relationships, you are FAR from where you could be.
 Just like you should always be working to improve your health you should also be improving your “Seductive Integrity” regularly.
 It’s only you and your lover that misses out if you don’t.